Connecticut Medical Marijuana Program (CT MMP)

 - Computer-generated utility bill

-- Social Security Administration or other pension or retirement annual benefits summary statement and dated within the current or prior year
+- Social Security Administration or other pension or retirement annual benefits summary statement dated within the current or prior year

 - Pre-printed pay stub showing both your name and address plus your employer’s name and address